-- Regulate lease agreements or support the development of a Tenant Producers' Bill of Rights to ensure fair leasing terms and respect for tenants' rights, including decisionmaking powers. - 2.
-Create incentives for long-term agricultural leases that benefit both landowners and tenants - 3.
-Increase access to legal support and fund technical assistance providers who act as neutral mediators to assist with contract and relationship development. - 4.
-Ensure support for groups that provide lease mediation services.
-This includes support for approaches that can address unfair lease terms without resorting to formal legal procedures. - 5.
-Develop mechanisms that allow tenant producers to retain the monetary value associated with improvements made to leased land.
+- a) Regulate lease agreements or support the development of a Tenant Producers' Bill of Rights to ensure fair leasing terms and respect for tenants' rights, including decision-making powers. - b) Create incentives for long-term agricultural leases that benefit both landowners and tenants. - c) Increase access to legal support and fund technical assistance providers who act as neutral mediators to assist with contract and relationship development.